Hoverflies are valuable beneficial insects to have in your garden!

 No content available.

-Even one pollinator-friendly plant can make a BIG difference.
-Let’s help the bees and butterflies which, in turn, make our flowers bloom and our food fruit!
-Discover 10 ways to work with nature to build a more pollinator-friendly garden, including plants for pollinators.
+Even a single plant that supports pollinators can make a BIG difference.
+Let’s help the bees and butterflies which, in turn, make our flowers bloom and our vegetables grow!
+Discover 10 ways to work with nature to make a pollinator garden, including plants that support pollinators.

 You’re probably well aware that the populations of our native bees, butterflies, and other insect pollinators have been declining for several decades.
 Perhaps you’ve noticed fewer butterflies and bees in your own backyard?